All our interactive charts on Global Extreme Poverty

 Banerjee et al. (2015)45 analyze the data from seven randomized controlled trials of government-run cash transfer programs in six developing countries in different world regions and find no systematic evidence that cash transfer programs discourage work.

-The chart below provides a graphical summary of their main findings.
+The chart provides a graphical summary of their main findings.
 In the top panel, the authors graph the employment rate for all eligible adults in both the control and treatment arms for each evaluation.
 The bottom panel replicates the one above, but for hours of work.

 As we can see, the overall figures for both employment and hours of work are similar across treatment and control in all of the evaluated programs and do not statistically differ.